 To the west of the mosque's southern corridor is the Mausoleum of Sheikh Abdolsamad Esfahani, the 14thcentury Sufi.
 It comprises a rectangular room with a pyramidal dome, embellished with turquoise ceramics on the outside.
 The scarce remains of tilework inside the mausoleum, practically all of which have been plundered, give a hint of their original beauty.
 Today the mausoleum's only decoration consists of superb Moqarnas of the dome's interior, a Tholth inscription running along the dome's perimeter, and a wooden sarcophagus.

-Of the Sheikh's Khaneqah only a portal has survived, but this is inarguably the most important element of the entire complex.
+Only a portal has survived of the Sheikh's Khaneqah, but this is inarguably the most important element of the entire complex.
 This impressive facade was built in 1313.
 Its tilework resembles in quality and designs the contemporary work at Sultaniyeh.
 It is likely that, upon the completion of Oljeitu's tomb, craftsmen were dispatched throughout the empire to ornament religious and public structures.
 The tiles are laid in beautiful combination, with bricks arranged in geometric designs.
 Several fine inscriptions in Kufic, Reyhan, and Tholth complete the portal's decoration.
 The Khaneqah itself existed until the end of the Safavid period, but was ruined after the Afghan invasion and never restored.
 Its superb mihrab (dated 1307) was looted at the end of the 19th century.
 Today London museum-goers can see it in the Victoria and Albert Museum.
 The tall brick minaret features beautiful tilework and an inscription dated 1324.
 It is 38 m high.
 Located in the complex's vicinity are a large Hosseiniyeh and a shop that sells distinctive local pottery.

 This mosque could have been easily omitted from the list of Natanz's attractions if not for its magnificent mihrab of chiseled stucco with floral design.
 Done in Seljuk style, the mihrab is actually all that has remained of the original building.
 The mosque dates from the 12th century, but it was later so excessively rebuilt that nothing has survived from the original two-story structure except the mihrab.